Physe-0/GW2_Magic_Find_Leveling_Cost_GUI/README.md

 My attempts to rapidly level my magic find stat taught me that the net cost of said process can vary wildly (up to 30 gold of difference in my experience) depending on contemporaneous market conditions and the tools used.
 My initial solution to estimate net cost was a hard-coded python script, but once I maxed out my base magic find stat I thought there's a chance someone else might find this code useful.
 The result is a GUI that is (hopefully) intuitive and helpful for others who find themselves in the same situation I did.

 # Installation Instructions (Method 1: Pure python, non-exe)
 For those skeptical of running a random .exe from the internet, GOOD!
 You should always be skeptical of such a thing.
 For you, here is the first method.
-The .exe is still available, and I will explain how to access it later.
+The .exe is still available for those who prefer the faster and easier method to get the GUI running and don't mind the theoretical risk, and I will explain how to access it later.

 At some point in the process you might get a Windows pop-up telling you that python is trying to access the internet, and asking you to determine its network permissions (e.g. Home, Public, Workplace).
 Select whatever you're most comfortable with, though in general I wouldn't recommend "Public" or "Workplace".